Frequently Asked Questions

 What hardware is available on the cluster?

-The cluster has 57 physical nodes, providing a total of 1,844 compute cores (3,688 threads) and 17,600 GB of memory.
-A 1.5 PB parallel storage array is complemented by a further petabyte of backup capacity.
+The cluster has 120 physical nodes, providing a total of 5,224 compute cores (10,448 threads) and 41,984 GB of memory.
+GPU capacity is close to 500,000 CUDA cores.
+An 8 PB parallel storage array is complemented by a further 5 PB of backup capacity.
 A full description is provided on the System Overview page.

 How do I get an account on the system?